jstz-dev/jstz/CONTRIBUTING.md

 ### Ledger

 A specialised type of the KV store is the Ledger that provides access to the balances of the L2 tez.
 Additionally it also stores so-called 'self address' - the address of the smart function itself.
-Similarly to the KV store, all operations on the ledger are synchronous and atomic, commited only if the request to the smart function succeeds.
+Similarly to the KV store, all operations on the ledger are synchronous and atomic, committed only if the request to the smart function succeeds.

 ### SmartFunction